Contempt of Court as a Tool To Enforce Divorce Decrees

 The court clerk can provide you with the necessary forms to cite a violation of a divorce decree.
-Remember that the party who files a motion for contempt has the burden of proof.
-You will have to gather evidence persuasive enough for the judge to grant you relief.
+Remember that the party who files a motion for contempt has the burden of proof, so you will have to gather evidence persuasive enough for the judge to grant you relief.

 After filing the paperwork and serving your ex with a copy of the contempt motion, a hearing will be scheduled, at which the judge will likely issue an order demanding your former spouse adhere to the terms of the divorce.
-Usually the judge’s order will contain a time limit for compliance.
+Usually, the judge’s order will contain a time limit for compliance.
 This is also the stage at which any evidence you have gathered will be submitted to the court.

-If your former spouse continues to violate the terms of divorce, you must file a second motion with the court along with a copy of your divorce decree and most recent court order.
+If your former spouse continues to violate the terms of divorce, then you must file a second motion with the court along with a copy of your divorce decree and most recent court order.
 This time, the judge will likely sanction your ex-spouse in some way.
 This penalty could include contempt of court, which may result in jail time.
 The threat of jail time is not meant to be punitive, but is designed to bring about compliance.

-Other sanctions can include mandated payment of your court costs, and possible modification of the current parenting plan, which could result in reduced child visitation time.
+Other sanctions can include mandated payment of your court costs and possible modification of the current parenting plan, which could result in reduced child visitation time.
 All of these sanctions are designed to get your former spouse to adhere to the terms of the divorce decree.